Setting Up/Customizing Intake & Case Forms + Conditional Logic Follow

 Intake Form: This will display questions that are configured to show on your intake form only.

-Case Form: If using Law Ruler's Cases module, this will display all questions that are configured to show on your case form only.
+Case Form: If using Legal CRM's Cases module, this will display all questions that are configured to show on your case form only.

 Intake Vitals: This will display all fields you have chosen for your vitals section in an intake record for this specific case type.

-Case Vitals: If using Law Ruler's Cases module, this will display all fields you have chosen for your vitals section in a case record for this specific case type.
+Case Vitals: If using Legal CRM's Cases module, this will display all fields you have chosen for your vitals section in a case record for this specific case type.

 💡 To learn more about vitals, click here.